Jean-Paul Rodrigue (2017), New York:

 artificial waterways.
 Some of the earliest examples can be found in

-the Dutch canal, the Martesana canals of Lombardy, the canal de Briare
+the Dutch canals, the Martesana canals of Lombardy, the canal de Briare

-in France or the Imperial canal of China.
+in France or the Grand Canal of China.
 Further improvements in navigation

 technology and the nature of ships permitted to increase the speed,

 range and capacity of ocean transport.
-But the increasing size of ships
+However, the increasing size of ships

-has resulted in excluding canals such as Panama from servicing
+has resulted in excluding canals such as Panama and many ports from servicing

-canal authorities have thus embarked in expansion programs.
-Increasing attention has also been
+port authorities have thus embarked in expansion programs.

 Passages through the Arctic Ocean are being investigated with a